gutow/Algebra_with_Sympy/Development Notes.md

 <a class="anchor" href="#releasing-on-pypi"></a>
 Proceed only if testing of the build is successful.

-1. Double check the version number in version.py.
+1. Double check the version number in `algebra_with_sympy/version.py`.
-1. Rebuild the release: `python -m setup sdist bdist_wheel`.
+1. Rebuild the release: `python -m build`.
 1. Upload it: `python -m twine upload dist/*`
 1. Make sure it works by installing it in a clean virtual environment.
 This is the same as on test.pypi.org except without `-i https://test.pypy...`.
 If